 Whilst many board members will be confident speakers when delivering an address to an in-room audience, delivering a coherent and engaging address to a computer screen is a very different experience.
 Without the prompters of body language and eye contact, it can be quite difficult to get a sense of the room, and feel comfortable speaking without seeing your audience.
 To help your Chair prepare, emulate the meeting set up ahead of time so that the setting feels familiar, and give your Chair the time to adapt their address so they aren’t reliant on feedback from attendees.

 In the same vein, having a script to is often a great tool to help assist the smooth delivery of your AGM.
 Not only does a script provide talking points for discussion, but provides your directors with nudges to engage with your shareholder base, pause for questions or ask for feedback.
 In the same way that a rehearsal will help mitigate the feeling of unfamiliarity in a remote set up, a script may give your board members the structure needed to shape their thoughts and deliver a speech that encourages positive sentiment and affinity to the business.

 3. Managing questions successfully

 Has your board agreed a structure for taking questions from the floor?
 Is there a plan in place to manage activist shareholders, or shareholders who feel strongly about a particular topic?
-Watch our tutorial on how we manage questions from the floor to ensure the seamless running of your meeting.
+Watch our Q&A masterclass to ensure the seamless running of your meeting.

 Ensuring the security of your meeting is a key priority for all organizations.
 To drive confidence amongst shareholders, making sure those who are eligible to vote are able to do so without phony shareholders infiltrating the meeting is essential.
 Ahead of your meeting, scrutinize the levels of security underpinning your meeting; at Lumi, we undertake an ironclad authentication process to prevent security breaches and give you peace of mind.